gavento/gamegym/README.md

         This identifies the player's information set of this state.

-        Note that this must distinguish all different information sets, e.g. when player 3 does not see the actions of the first two turns, she still distinguishes whether it is the first or second round.
+        Note that this must distinguish all different information sets, e.g. when a player does not see any information on the first two turns, she still distinguishes whether it is the first or second round.

         On the other hand (to be consistent with the "information set" concept),